mrts/jakartaee-clustered-cdi-events/README.md

 The implementation is relatively straightforward:

+1. **`Event<T>.fire(T event)`** or `Event<T>.fireAsync(T event)`: An
-1. **`Event<T>.fireAsync(T event)`**: An application component fires an asynchronous CDI event.
+   application component fires a CDI event either synchronously or asynchronously.
 This is a regular CDI event firing that occurs within the application code.
-2. **`CDIEventObserver.observeAllEvents()`**: The `CDIEventObserver` class
+2. **`CDIEventObserver.observeAllEvents()`** and
-   method `observeAllEvents()` uses the `@ObservesAsync Object event` annotated parameter to observe all asynchronous events.
-This method is invoked by the Jakarta EE container whenever a CDI event is fired.
-The method checks if the event is marked with the `@Clustered` annotation for cluster-wide distribution.
+   `CDIEventObserver.observeAllEventsAsync()`: The `CDIEventObserver` class method `observeAllEvents()` uses the `@Observes(during = TransactionPhase.AFTER_SUCCESS) Object event` annotated parameter to observe all events emitted after the successful completion of transactions.
+`observeAllEventsAsync()` uses `@ObservesAsync` for observing all asynchronous events.
+These methods are invoked by the Jakarta EE container internally.
+The methods check if the event is marked with the `@Clustered` annotation for cluster-wide distribution.
-3. **`JMSMessageSender.send()`**: If the event is marked for cluster distribution, `CDIEventObserver` serializes the event data and uses `JMSMessageSender` to send this data over a JMS topic.
+3. **`JMSMessageSender.send()`**: If the event is marked for cluster distribution, `CDIEventObserver` serializes the event data and whether it is synchronous or asynchronous, and uses `JMSMessageSender` to send this data over a JMS topic.
 The Jakarta EE JMS provider ensures the delivery of this message to other nodes in the cluster.
 4. **`JMSMessageReceiver.onMessage()`**: On each node in the cluster, `JMSMessageReceiver` listens for messages on the JMS topic.
 When it receives a message, the `onMessage()` method is invoked.
 5. **`CDIEventEmitter.fireLocalAsyncCDIEventFromJMSMessage()`**: Inside the
-   `onMessage()` method, the `JMSMessageReceiver` passes the received message to `CDIEventEmitter`, which then deserializes the message back into a CDI event and fires it locally on the node.
-This allows CDI components on this node to observe and react to the event as if it were fired locally.
+   `onMessage()` method, the `JMSMessageReceiver` passes the received message to `CDIEventEmitter`, which then deserializes the message back into a CDI event and fires it locally on the node either synchronously or asynchronously, mirroring the method used on the originating node.
+CDI components on this node observe and react to the event as if it were fired locally.

 Eder Ignatowicz's original diagram, shown below, illustrates the system design.